mediacloud/backend/doc/api_2_0_spec.md

  last_media_sets_id    0               Return media sets with
                                        media_sets_id is greater than this value

  rows                  20              Number of media sets to return.
-Can not be larger than 100
+Cannot be larger than 100
 --------------------------------------------------------------------------------------------------------

 ####Example